drewm27/speakerrankings/portable/medium.md

 ## #83 Ultimate Ears Wonderboom
 - Negatives: Not stereo, barely any bass, recessed treble.
 Dip at 9khz.
 Low mid bass distortion.
 Not technically a 360 speaker, only front and rear.
 - App: No
-- Battery Life: 10 hours
+- Battery Life: 10 hours (Manufacturer specified)
 - Built in Microphone: No
 - Driver: 2x 1.6" active drivers + 2x 1.8" x 2.6" passive radiators
 - EQ: No